kelvin-daniel/passwords/README.md

 ## Technologies Used

-Python 3.6
+Python 3

 ## Application requirements

-1. Ensure you have Python3.6 installed in your computer. you can download it by running this command
+1. Ensure you have Python3 installed in your computer.
+If not, you can download it by running the following command on the terminal:

 `$ sudo apt-get update sudo apt-get install python3.6.`

-2. Ensure you have PiP installed in your computer, you can download it by running this command:
+2. Ensure you also have PiP installed on your device or install it by runnnning the command below on your terminal:

 `$ python get-pip.py`